 We live in a world where where information and misinformation is prevalent and weighted equally all too often.
 As human beings, we are learning how to use social media effectively to communicate and connect.
 At the same time, we’re drowning in abundance, complexity of choices and and unfortunately, the misappropriation or misdirection of influence.
 Concurrently in professional realms, many leadership teams are overwhelmed with trying to keep up with the sheer scope and scale of the digital evolution.
-For many of us, social media and the accelerating pace of new devices and apps hitting the market continues to impact our work and life.
+For many of us, social media, and the accelerating pace of new devices, social media scheduler and apps hitting the market continues to impact our work and life.

 On this episode of Digital Outliers, I’m joined by Alexandra Samuel, technology futurist and author.
 Not all things social media are created equal.
 Functionality on different platforms leads to different kinds of conversations, and these tech-driven interactions carry significant impacts on the way we communicate and evolve as a society.

 Technology can enhance the way we communicate within our organizations, but with so many screens that can take many, many different forms, where do we start?
 Samuel suggests we start by asking ourselves, “What are the technologies that are going to serve me, and what are the technologies that are going to distract me?”